z-erica/cosmopolitan-sdl2/README.md

 existing [dynamic API facility](https://wiki.libsdl.org/SDL2/README/dynapi) to hook into a version of SDL that is specific to the current runtime platform.

-Currently, this dynamic version of SDL can be provided in the following ways:
+Currently, this dynamic version of SDL is obtained through the first of these steps that is successful:
 - If a shared object called `libSDL2-2.0.so` is available to `cosmo_dlopen`, it is loaded, and the API shims hooked into it.
+- The same is attempted with the following fallback filenames, in order: `SDL2.dll`.
+- If the environment is x86\_64 Windows, then an official build of `SDL2.dll` is extracted to the current directory and loaded.

 See `sdl2/SDL_dynapi_cosmo.c` for specifics.
+Note that the previous process runs the first time any SDL procedure is executed in any thread, and that failure is not recoverable.

 ## How do you build this?
 You will need the [cosmocc](https://github.com/jart/cosmopolitan/blob/master/tool/cosmocc/README.md)